Have a look at some of the house anthems that broke out from the underground and made it all the way to the top of the UK Singles Chart

 While genre purists might be saying "hold up, this isn't house", I say that it's difficult enough to categorize the manic repetition and diabolical craziness that spews from the mind of Quentin Dupieux, never mind trying to shoehorn it into listical friendly genres like "House" and "Disco".
 So just deal with it and press play on this 10/10 banger.

 Fun Fact: Rui Da Silva was the first Portuguese artist to ever top the UK Singles Chart and he did so with his classic, "Touch Me".
 If you were an avid Essential Mix fan around 2006-2010 you'll remember that the iconic vocal line from this track made up part of the opening soundbed.

 This one came out of nowhere in June 2014 and stormed right to the top of the charts, ushering in the UK house revival and cementing the piano once again at the forefront of dance music.
 Oh also, did I mention this was our 19th No.1?
 I did?
 Awesome.

 Stardust - "Music Sounds Better With You"

 OK, OK, OK, this one only made it to No.2.
 But let me make my case.
-This is an out an out dancefloor classic, it's still getting rewinds across the country to this day.
+This is an out and out dancefloor classic, it's still getting rewinds across the country to this day.
 It features one half of Daft Punk and it's infinitely better than "Get Lucky" - which did make it to No.1.
-So I reckon it more than deserves it's place on this list.
+So I reckon it more than deserves its place on this list.